Kingxukai/linux/Documentation/driver-api/soundwire/stream.rst

 Example 3: Stereo Stream with L and R channels is rendered by Master.
-Each of the L and R channel is received by two different Slaves.
+Each of the woke L and R channel is received by two different Slaves.
 Master and both Slaves are using single port. ::

 	+---------------+                    Clock Signal  +---------------+